-As mentioned previously, the BMA believes funding should be made available to members to compensate for financial advice sought in order for them to make informed retrospective decisions on what is a very complex subject matter.
+As mentioned previously, BMA Northern Ireland believes funding should be made available to members to compensate for financial advice sought in order for them to make informed retrospective decisions on what is a very complex subject matter.
 Had the age discrimination not happened, they would not need to be seeking this advice.
-Some lower paid members, or those in certain circumstances, may not be able to afford financial advice, and if they have limited understanding of the NHS Pension Scheme and what the McCloud remedy means for them, they will be at a disadvantage and as a result may make ill-informed decisions.
+Many members will, reasonably, have a limited understanding of the HSC pension scheme and what the McCloud remedy means for them and could make ill-informed decisions as a result.
+Furthermore, some lower paid members, or those in certain other circumstances, may not be able to afford financial advice.